nikkirubinstein/ResGuides-Plotting-R-Workshop/content/01-ggplot-intro.md

 <!--sec data-title="Tip: Using the aesthetic function" data-id="tip1" data-show=true data-collapse=true ces-->

-If you're unsure whether something belongs in the `aes` function, ask yourself whether it include a column name from the dataset.
+If you're unsure whether something belongs in the `aes` function, ask yourself whether it includes a column name from the dataset.
 If it includes a column name, then it belongs in the `aes` function.

 For example, if you want to colour everything red, the command to colour does not need to appear in the `aes` function.
-However, if you want to colour by the `vore` column of the dataset - so that omnivores, carnivores and herbivores are each coloured by separate colours - the colour command should appear in the `aes` function.
+However, if you want to colour by the `vore` column of the dataset - so that omnivores, carnivores, insectivores and herbivores are each coloured by separate colours - the colour command should appear in the `aes` function.

 <!--endsec-->